 Dekker: Yes definitely, but for me it’s quite hard.
 I think for everybody it’s quite hard to do in normal life because there’s always people pressuring you to do stuff.
 That’s why I love sailing so much, it’s just a way to be myself and being with myself and thinking about things and [smiling] not have anybody bothering me.

-On February 24 Laura Dekker will be giving a presentation at the Marriot in Marina del Rey for a fund raiser for LifeSail (BUY TICKETS), a Los Angeles non-profit that uses sailing as a vehicle to teach life lessons to kids.
+Laura Dekker recently gave a presentation at a fund raiser for LifeSail, a Los Angeles non-profit that uses sailing as a vehicle to teach life lessons to kids.
 As fate would have it, Dekker has donated her beloved Guppy, the very boat she did the trip on, to LifeSail.
 She has similar ideals about sailing’s educational value and soon the boat will make its way from New Zealand to LA via Fiji and Hawaii.